scott45/Linux-levelup/README.md

 Use the ***chmod*** command to change permissions.

+If you are the owner of the file or are logged into the root account, you can change any permissions for the owner, group, and others.
+NB: Remember that file permissions are a security feature.
+Whenever you allow anyone else to read, write to, and execute files, you are increasing the risk of files being tampered with, altered, or deleted.
+As a rule, you should only grant read and write permissions to those who truly need them.

+-rw-rw-r--

+chmod o+w file
+-rw-rw-rw-

+chmod go-rw file
+-rw-------

+chmod a-rwx file
+---------- (no permissions for all)

+chmod u+rw foo.txt
+-rw-------

+***Identities***
+u — the user who owns the file (that is, the owner) g — the group to which the user belongs o — others (not the owner or the owner's group) a — everyone or all (u, g, and o)

+***Permissions***
+r — read access
+w — write access
+x — execute access

+***Actions***
++ — adds the permission
+- — removes the permission
+= — makes it the only permission

 Here is a list of user permissions and corrsponding values.

 code | Numerical value| Permissions